 Periodically, you may wish to give your floor a deeper clean with our heavy duty cleaner which is also good for removing more serious stains.

-Your wooden flooring comes with a protective UV oil top layer.
-Unlike lacquered floors, the advantage of this is that additional oil renewer can be easily applied to local areas of your floor if and when it is needed, whether to freshen up the surface after installation or as part of a periodic maintenance programme.
+If your wooden flooring comes with a protective UV oil top layer, oil renewer can be easily applied to local areas of the floor if and when it is needed, whether to freshen up the surface or as part of a periodic maintenance programme.

 A good test is to see if drops of water on the surface can be easily wiped away, which would suggest no treatment is necessary.
 If water seeps into the wood, however, then it’s time to get your oil out.